Please ensure Javascript is enabled for purposes of website accessibility

 How long is my consent active?

-Consent automatically expires after a maximum of one year.
+Consent automatically expires after one year.
 You will need to extend consent if you want the AlTareq-based services to continue.
-You can also temporarily suspend or completely revoke consent at any time through your Licensed Financial Institution/ Third-Party Provider platform or the AlTareq Consent Mobile App, giving you control over your data sharing preferences and service initiation permissions.
+You can also temporarily suspend or completely revoke consent at any time through your LFI/ TPP platform or the AlTareq Consent Mobile App, giving you control over your data-sharing preferences and service initiation permissions.

 Who controls my personal data?

 You have control over your personal data.
 You decide who sees your data, what they see, and when they can see it.
-You can stop access at any time and when you do, the Third-Party Providers are obliged to delete your data which is not required to be retained by law or regulation.
+You can stop providing access at any time and when you do, the TPPs are obliged to delete your data which is not required to be retained by law or regulation.

 Are there regulations/ legislation that protect users?